A guide to Apdex score: Calculations, improvements, and morePosted Mar 25, 2022 | 11 min. (2279 words)

 What’s a good Apdex score?

-The user is fully productive and your users are not impeded by your application response time.
+Excellent: 0.94 - 1 Users are fully productive and are not impeded by response time.

-The user is generally productive and your users are not impeded by your application response time.
+Good: 0.85 - 0.93 Users are generally productive and not impeded by response time.

 How can you improve your Apdex score?

 There’s only one way to improve an Apdex score: Improve the responsiveness of your application.

 But the reality of software development is that there’s often a tension between shooting for a very high Apdex score and shipping features and updates, or keeping users happy.
 It’s hard to know when to prioritize Apdex scores or divert your energy toward improving your product.

 Here are a few ways to find the balance:

 - Use Apdex scores as a metric for success with every release you deploy.
 Does shipping a particular feature improve or lower the score?

 - Test Apdex scores during development, on staging servers, to potentially catch user experience issues before they go to production.